MarcelBodor/AoM/README.md

 The model that emerges from this account has proven to be extremely rigid (mathematically speaking) - the only variable of adjustment being the speed of the Magi's caravan.
 But even there we do not have much room for adjustment.

-Considering this model with rigid parameters, the question is: **Is it possible that this event happened on December 25 of the year 7 BC?**
+Considering this model and its parameters, the question is: **Is it possible that this event happened on December 25 of the year 7 BC?**

 ## Content